mediaexplorer74/pph/README.md

     * C++ ATL for latest v142 build tools
     * C++ MFC for latest v142 build tools
 2. Open `pheroes/HMM.sln` as a solution.
-3. Select HMM or MapEditor in Solutuon Explorer and run it via Green Triangle.
+3. Select HMM or MapEditor in Solution Explorer and run it via Green Triangle.

 ## Credits